NREL/dencity-gem/README.md

   puts analysis_response
 end
 ```
-If you do not need to modify the analysis before upload, you can pass in the .json file path directly:
+If you do not need to modify the analysis before upload, you can pass in the JSON file path directly:
 ```ruby
 d.upload_analysis(<json_file_path>)
 ```